robot0223/RoR_school_club_web/README.md

 # README

-**WARNING**
+**NOTICE**
-These files will be/is used in a web application.
+The files in this repository will be/is used in a web app.
-DO NOT copy these files blindly if you don't want any copyright issues.
+We beg you not to copy our code blindly.
+You CAN copy our code, just don't do it blindly.

 * Ruby version